 As children mature, the Eustachian tube becomes longer and more downward sloping, thus becoming more effective in fluid drainage.
 Therefore, otitis media usually occurs before eight years of age, becoming less common as children get older.

-How do I know if my child has otitis media?
+How do I know if my child has an ear infection (otitis media)?

 Some children don’t have any symptoms at all, but should your child experience any of the following symptoms, it could be otitis media and you should visit a medical doctor or audiologist: